 the availability flag availableFlagLXCol.

-The function RefPicOrderCnt( pic, refidx, LX ) is specified by the value of PicOrderCnt of the picture that is the reference picture RefPicListX[ refidx ] of pic with X being 0 or 1.
-PicOrderCnt of the reference picture shall be maintained until the picture is marked as “non-existing”.
+The function RefPicOrderCnt( picX, refIdx, LX ) returns the picture order count PicOrderCntVal of the reference picture with index refIdx from reference picture list LX of the picture picX and is specified as follows.

-[Ed.
-(BB): PicOrderCnt(.) needs to be defined.
-Currently the Decoding process for picture order count is not described]
+RefPicOrderCnt( picX, refIdx, LX ) = PicOrderCnt(RefPicListLX( refIdx ) of the picture picX) (8 141)

 Depending on the values of slice_type and collocated_from_l0_flag, the variable colPic, specifying the picture that contains the co-located partition, is derived as follows.

 If slice_type is equal to B and collocated_from_l0_flag is equal to 0, the variable colPic specifies the picture that contains the co-located partition as specified by RefPicList1[ 0 ].